The Prostate: Small Gland, Big Trouble

 • Getting up several times a night to use the bathroom

-Again, these are all signs of an enlarged and inflamed prostate or prostate cancer.
+Again, these are all signs of an inflamed and enlarged prostate or prostate cancer.
 The bad news is that the majority of men in the U.S. over the age of 50 will develop prostate problems.
 The good news is there are several things men can do to improve their prostate health.

 Why Are Prostate Problems So Common?

 Research from the Weill Cornell Medical College in New York found as men's waistlines got bigger, the stream of their urine often slowed to a trickle.
 A large waistline is often characteristic of a condition called metabolic syndrome, which is also linked to heart disease and diabetes.
-When a man's weight increases, often swelling or inflammation of the prostate occurs, along with erectile dysfunction, frequent nighttime urination and increased risk of prostate cancer.
+When a man's weight increases, often swelling or inflammation of the prostate occurs, along with erectile dysfunction, frequent nighttime urination and increased prostate cancer risk.

 Weight gain, especially around the middle, usually leads to higher estrogen levels in both men and women.
 Read more on that here.
 The increase of weight gain in the U.S. has paralleled the increased rates of prostate cancer in men and breast cancer in women.
 Many Americans today have excessively high levels of the female hormone estrogen because of the extra weight they carry.
 In short, fat cells have the ability to produce a type of estrogen that leads to inflammation of the prostate.
 A harmful cycle to say the least.